 The idea of setting up a Rotary Club in Macau was raised for the first time in 1938.
 However, due to the Pacific War, the idea did not become a reality at that time.
 In 1946 when Macau and Hong Kong began to recover from the effects of World War II, the idea of forming a club in Macau was resurrected.
 Henrique Nolasco Jr., a resident of Macau, was invited to attend the weekly meeting of the Hong Kong Rotary Club.
 He was very impressed by the fellowship and the ideals of Rotary.
-On his return to Macau, urged on by his enthusiasm, meetings were held with the then District Governor (DG) Arthur Woo and others who gave their assistance and advice for setting up a Club.
-On 11th January, 1947, a dinner was held at the Fat Siu Lau Restaurant at which the 36 founding members appointed their first Board of Directors.
+On his return to Macau, urged on by his enthusiasm, meetings were held with the then President Rotary Club of Hong Kong Dr Arthur W. Woo (胡惠德醫生), O.B.E., J.P. and others who gave their assistance and advice for setting up a Club.
+On 11th January 1947, a dinner was held at the Fat Siu Lau Restaurant at which the 36 founding members appointed their first Board of Directors.
 The Rotary Club of Macau was thus formed and began functioning as a provisional club.

 In 1951, as of result of the concerted efforts of all Rotarians united in the ideal of service, the Rotary Club of Macau opened the Lara Reis Anti-Cancer Clinic.
 It was located at Sol Poente, Avinade Da Republica Macau.
 The residence of our late Rotarian Fernando Lara Reis was bequeathed it in his will to the Portuguese welfare organization Santa Casa da Misericordia, which subsequently administered the Clinic.
 The Clinic is now run by the Macau Red Cross Association.

 The Rotary Club of Macau has always shown a strong awareness of the needs of Macau and has contributed much of its capabilities to meet those needs through community projects.
-In the 60’s, assistance was given in building a reservoir at the Ka Ho Leper Colony and in building and setting up of fully equipped vocational training workshops at the Boy’s Home which at the time was being run by the Macau Police Force.
-In the 70’s and 80’s, the Club was involved in the construction of new shower rooms for the orphan’s dormitories at the Sao Jose School in Ka Ho.
+In the ’60s, assistance was given in building a reservoir at the Ka Ho Leper Colony and in building and setting up fully equipped vocational training workshops at the Boy’s Home which at the time was being run by the Macau Police Force.
+In the 70s and ’80s, the Club was involved in the construction of new shower rooms for the orphan’s dormitories at the Sao Jose School in Ka Ho.

 Many smaller projects have also been carried out including the provision of bus shelters, children’s playgrounds, donations and scholarships to students in need, subsidies to school canteens, old people’s homes and refugee centres, and dental health programmes for students.
 ‘Preserve Planet Earth’, which has become Rotary International’s motto since 1990, has been implemented in Macau, with our club closely cooperating with local environmental activists, by supporting their purchase of equipment to measure pollution, developing a civic education campaign for keeping the city clean and beautiful and also by organizing tree planting activities.